olegkrivtsov/using-zend-framework-2-book/README.md

  * Render the form with special form view helpers
  * Use form security elements (CAPTCHA, CSRF)
  * Upload files with forms

+ ## Blog

+This sample is based on the *Hello World* sample and illustrates Chapter 9 "Database Management with Doctrine".
+It shows how to:

+ * Install Doctrine
+ * Initialize database schema
+ * Use entity manager
+ * Create entities and define relations between entities
+ * Create repositories